jerichoBob/blender-stuff/README.md

 A place to keep my Blender musings and learnables.

 Because we are playing with larger files (textures, fonts and *fbx files from Mixamo), I have also downloaded/installed [git-lfs](https://git-lfs.github.com/) to manage those larger files.
 Pretty nifty.
+One thing, when I installed git-lfs, it messed with my ~/.gitconfig file and changed the email address back to a previous (work) email address.
+No harm, but totally unexpected.

 ## Thank you